Some Cloud Vulnerabilities to Watch Out for in 2023

 Cyberattacks can happen from an outside source just as much as inside.
-Insider attacks are a real threat that steals sensitive information, destroys crucial data, and sabotages entire networks.
+Insider attacks are real threats that steal sensitive information, destroy crucial data, and sabotage entire networks.
 These attacks are a real possibility, whether from former or current employees who feel disgruntled.

 The truth is that companies are far more at risk of an internal attack than an external one.
-Recent reports in 2020 state that since 2018 insider attacks have increased by 47%, with the cost going up by 31%.
+Recent reports in 2020 state that since 2018 insider attacks have increased by 47%, with the cost increasing by 31%.
 Another 23% were insider threats of possible malicious attacks.
-Most were from a lack of due diligence on the company's part.
+Most were from a need for due diligence on the company's part.

 Hungry for more?
 Join me each week, where I'll break down complex topics and dissect the latest news within the cybersecurity industry and blockchain ecosystem, simplifying the world of tech.